ransiw/didwrappers/README.md

 ## Installation

-You can install the development version of didwrappers like so:
+You can install the development version of didwrappers:

 ``` r
 # install.packages("devtools")